Dress Tips for Men in Their 20′s

 Assemble the Classics

 If you haven’t assembled what’s known as ‘the classics’ of men’s fashion yet, start buying them now.
 They’re called classics for a reason.
 Having dark denims, white shirts, black slacks, pastel polo shirts and a navy blazer in your closet will make sure that you’ll have an outfit to wear to any occasion, whether it’s a garden wedding or a boys’ night out.

 Hoodies over a tee and jeans might have been acceptable for ‘going out’ in the past, but it only works until about the age of 18.
 Once you’re eligible to vote, it’s time you learn to dress up and carry the look properly.
 It’s how you’ll look when you apply for a job or take a girl out to a nice dinner – always big events – so you can’t not learn how to do it.

 And that means doing it regularly.
 You have to realize that a white shirt can be casual too, and that colored polos give you added cool factor without making you look stuffy.
 For going out or going to work, collared items and formal pants have to become de rigeur.

 Meet a Tailor

 Nothing – not even the best and most expensive brands – will beat clothes that are tailor-made to your measurements.
 You likely don’t need a full set of tailored pants just yet, but you’d best start looking for a tailor now as you’ll find him invaluable a decade or two down the road.
 While you’re at it, you may as well get yourself a pair of tailored slacks and a blazer anyway.
-You may also want to read our guide on Tips to Find a Tailor.
+You may also want to read our guide on Tips for Finding a Tailor.